Ashfaq Majeed Wani: Biography

 At the age of 14, Wani refused to accompany his family members in the funeral procession of Sheikh Abdullah, an early sign of what was to form a part of his ideology.
 Two years later he began organizing anti-India rallies.
 By 1987, he was already on the radar of Indian intelligence agencies.
 He was arrested on 23 March 1987 for his involvement with the Muslim United Front, which took part in elections, was imprisoned at the Central Jail, Srinagar.
 Hundreds of other opposition activists have also arrested in police crackdowns across Indian state of Jammu & Kashmir.
 He was released on parole after nine months, to attend his uncle's wedding.
 His period in prison had made him bitter and he was found to have cigarette burns all over his body.
-After his release, Wani worked on the plans towards the procurement of arms from Pakistan-administrated Kashmir.
-A day before he left for Pakistan-administrated Kashmir while serving meals at the wedding reception, he overheard Mohiuddin Shah, a veteran National Conference politician talking about the futility of agitations against the government.
+After his release, Wani worked on the plans towards the procurement of arms from Pakistan-administered Kashmir.
+A day before he left for Pakistan-administered Kashmir while serving meals at the wedding reception, he overheard Mohiuddin Shah, a veteran National Conference politician talking about the futility of agitations against the government.
 Wani is known to have reprimanded him in these words "the government made two grave mistakes as far as Kashmir is concerned.
 First, they acceded to India and secondly, they let me on parole."

-Wani subsequently crossed into Pakistan-Administrated Kashmir to obtain arms training under the supervision of the Pakistan Army.
-Many Kashmiris in the valley joined JKLF and obtained training and financial support in Pakistan and in Pakistan Administrated Kashmir.
-Most returned to Indian Kashmir and the majority of them were killed by the Indian Army and Indian Paramilitary Forces.
+Wani subsequently crossed into Azad Kashmir to obtain arms training under the supervision of the Pakistan Army.
+Many Kashmiris in the valley joined JKLF and obtained training and financial support in Pakistan and in Azad Kashmir.
+Most returned to Indian Kashmir and the majority of them were killed by the Indian Army and Indian Paramilitary forces.

 Growing up in the Sarai Balla lanes of Srinagar city, Wani, was a science student studying at Shri Pratap Higher Secondary School, when he founded Islamic Students League with the help of other like-minded friends.
-Soon, he rose up in his circle and became area commander of Jammu Kashmir Liberation Front in 1988.Often refused to take refuge inside houses he would sleep inside pipes at Idgah on many occasions.
+Soon, he rose up in his circle and became area commander of Jammu Kashmir Liberation Front in 1988.
+Often refused to take refuge inside houses he would sleep inside pipes at Idgah on many occasions.